Skip to content

 Configuring Project Mappings

-For this step, please ensure that you are in the SpiraPlan project you would like to sync with GitLab.
+For this step, please ensure that you are in the Spira project you would like to sync with GitLab.
 For this example, the project is called "GitLab Data Sync."

 Click on the "View Project Mappings" button for GitLab Data Sync.
 You need to fill out the following fields to sync correctly:

-• External Key -- The name of your GitLab repository.
+• External Key: The name of your GitLab repository.
 In the example above, where the URL in GitLab was https://gitlab.com/gitlab-examples/velociraptor, you would simply enter "velociraptor" for this setting.

-• Active -- Set this to yes so that the Data Sync plug-in knows to synchronize with this project.
+• Active: Set this to yes so that the Data Sync plug-in knows to synchronize with this project.

 Configuring the Incident Status Mapping

 Now click the "Status" button within the "Incident" section to map the Incident statuses together.
-The purpose of this is so that the GitLab Data Sync plug-in knows what the equivalent status is in GitLab for an incident status in SpiraPlan.
+The purpose of this is so that the GitLab Data Sync plug-in knows what the equivalent status is in GitLab for an incident status in Spira.

 You must map every status in the system.
 Descriptions of the field are below:

-• External Key -- Either opened or closed, which are the only two statuses in GitLab
+• External Key: Either opened or closed, which are the only two statuses in GitLab

-• Primary -- You must have exactly one primary key for opened and one for closed.
-This is what status the plug-in should set the incident in SpiraPlan to when the status in GitLab changes.
+• Primary: You must have exactly one primary key for opened and one for closed.
+This is what status the plug-in should set the incident in Spira to when the status in GitLab changes.

 Configuring the User Mapping